davidcana/ZPT-JS/README.md

 # ZPT-JS

-**Zenon Page Templates - JS (ZPT-JS)** is a Javascript implementation of Zope Page Templates (ZPT).
+**Zenon Page Templates - JS (ZPT-JS)** is a Javascript API that makes it easy to modify the DOM of a HTML document with no Javascript programming, using only some custom attributes. **ZPT-JS** is a javascript implementation of Zope Page Templates (ZPT).
+It is not a fully compliant implementation: there are some differences.
 Take a look at [Zope2 book](http://docs.zope.org/zope2/zope2book/ZPT.html) to learn about Zope Page Templates.

-Zenon Page Templates - JS is a Javascript API that makes it easy to modify the DOM of a HTML document with no Javascript programming, using only some custom attributes.
+Core features of **ZPT-JS** are:

 *   Easy to learn; clean, simple and consistent syntax.
 *   A rich and powerful group of expressions available (string, Jquery, logical, math, arrays, lists, ranges, function, method expressions...).
 *   Don't break HTML!
 The HTML documents using ZPT-JS are valid HTML documents.
 *   Makes it easy to designers maintain pages without having to abandon their tools.
 *   Internal macro support; external asynchronous macro loading support.
 *   I18n and L10n support using standards ([Intl](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Intl) and [ICU](http://userguide.icu-project.org/formatparse/messages)).
+External asynchronous i18n files loading support.

+## ZPT-JS and ZPT: similar but not equal

-There are some important differences between ZPT-JS and ZPT.
+ZPT-JS is based on ZPT but it does not implement it at 100%: there are some important differences between ZPT-JS and ZPT.

 Using ZPT we have: